-Tehran is the capital of Iran and Tehran Province.
-With a population of around 9 million in the city and 16 million in the wider metropolitan area, Tehran is the largest city and urban area of Iran, the 2nd-largest city in Western Asia, and the 3rd-largest in the Middle East.
-It is ranked 29th in the world by the population of its metropolitan area.
+Tehran is the largest city and the capital of Iran and Tehran Province.
+It is the 2nd-largest city in Western Asia, and the 3rd-largest in the Middle East.

-Tehran is a cosmopolitan city, a combination of factors make Tehran a pleasant place to visit ، such as the great museums, parks, restaurants , warm friendly people and interesting sight sings .
+Tehran is a cosmopolitan city, a combination of factors makes it a pleasant place to visit.
+Such as the great museums, parks, restaurants, warm friendly people and interesting sight seeings.
 It deserves at least a few days of your Iranian itinerary.
+Some landscapes we shouldn’t miss in Tehran are, the National Museum, the Jewelry Museum, the Abgineh Museum, The Golestan Palace, the Sa’d Abad Palace, the Niavaran Palace, the Carpet Museum, the Milad Tower, Tehran Museum of Contemporary Art, the Grand Bazaar of Tehran, and the Traditional Tajrish Bazaar.

 Tehran is served by the Mehrabad and Imam Khomeini international airports, a central railway station, the rapid transit rail system of the Tehran Metro, as well as a trolleybus and a BRT system, and has a large network of highways.